KVanSant/bloc-it-off/README.md

-Blocitoff
+Blocitoff MVP

 A self-destructing task list that uses the Firebase API and Angular JS.